 However, be careful about the word “expertise” and how you’re using it.
 Experience with something does not equate into expertise.
 For example, just because you use Instagram does not make you a social media expert.

 Spelling and grammar errors land potentially good applications in the “no” pile without a second glance.
 Don’t want to run spellcheck?
 You won’t get a marketing internship (paid or unpaid).

 The first place to start is using spell check—even if you think you don’t need it.
 Once everything comes back clean, read your cover letter out loud.
 Does it make sense?

 Next, ask someone else to review it.
 Whether it’s a professor, parent or friend, a fresh set of eyes can go a long way.
 Getting an outside opinion can help point out flaws that you may have overlooked the 10 times you read through it.

 Tip 5: Clean up your social media accounts.

 You’ve heard it once and you’ll hear it again (and again and again): what you post on social media is open to the public.
 And.
 It.
 Never.
 Goes.
 Away.

 A study done by the Society for Human Resource Management (SHRM) found that 84% of employers recruit via social media, and 43% of employers screen job candidates through social networks and search engines.
 Of these employers that screen candidates through social network and search engines, 36% of companies actually turn away applications just based on their social media accounts.

 Not sure what constitutes something as “inappropriate”?
 Here are some tips on how to save your online reputation from Northeastern University.

-Follow these tips and you’ll be on your way to landing an internship that will get you on a strong professional path … and will make your friends jealous of your super cool summer job.
+Follow these tips and you’ll be on the right track to get a marketing internship that will get you on a strong professional path … and will make your friends jealous of your super cool summer job.